synexcoder01/synex_cubing_tools/README.md

 # For the developers!!!

-I didn't upload any source code.
-If you need any source code, simply download the version you need, and it will be there, as a python file.
+I didn't upload any source code straight to the repository.
+If you need it, then simply download the version you need, and it will be there, as a python file.